-Social media can provide new possibilities and novel types of business benefits concerning all the above mentioned innovation process phases and the related customer roles.
-However, the role and objectives of social media can be presumed to have different generic emphases in B2B's compared to B2C's, which is briefly explained next.
+However, the roles and objectives of social media can be presumed to have different generic emphases in B2B's compared to B2C's, which is briefly explained next.
 This explains for instance that many B2C practices used in the customer interface are not transferrable easily, or even at all, to B2B's.